Soor1/Soor1/README.md

 ## Hello, world!👋

 My name is Soor Hansalia and I'm a Computer Science major at the University of Florida🐊.
 I'm extremely passionate about learning new technologies and making cool things.
 Additionally, I love cooking, working out, and niche personal finance hacks💰.

-If you have strong interests or thoughts that fall between Software Engineering👨‍💻 and why cast iron pans are the best pans🍳, please reach out!
+If you have any cool project ideas👨‍💻 or want to discuss why cast iron pans are the best pans🍳, please reach out!

 [![LinkedIn](https://img.shields.io/badge/-LinkedIn-blue?style=for-the-badge&logo=LinkedIn&logoColor=white)](https://www.linkedin.com/in/soor-hansalia/)